Celebrating 100 Years of

 Women's Right to Vote

-2020 will mark the 100th anniversary of the women's right to vote and the beginning of the Idaho Women 100 Celebration.
+2020 marks the start of the Idaho Women 100 Celebration and the100th anniversary of the passing of the Nineteenth Amendment to the U.S. Constitution, enshrining most women in America with the right to vote.
 Idaho Women in Leadership and the Idaho State Historical Society are convening organizations for a statewide commemoration and celebration of this momentous event.
 We'll honor Idaho women's courageous past and bring together organizations to shape the unlimited future of women's leadership in Idaho.
 Through our collective nonpartisan efforts we will advance shared leadership in government, business, and education.

 To accomplish this, we’re excited to work with many partners throughout the state to recognize the influence of women in Idaho over the past 100 years and their contributions to the political, cultural, economic, academic, social, and civic fields.